 What is Andros famous for?

 Andros has a long maritime tradition.
-Since ancient times, it has been home to families of captains and sailors.
+Since ancient times, it has been home to families of captains and local sailors who traded across the Aegean Sea.
 Many of Greece’s important families come from Andros, including the Goulandris family, whose foundation has funded many museums in Andros and Athens.

 Andros has an exceptionally rich culture.
 Several painters, poets and other artists were born or have lived in Andros.
 There are numerous museums on the island, and you should visit a few when you visit.
 Most of them are located in the main settlement, Chora.

 Sightseeing in Andros and How to get around

 Andros has several nice towns and villages that you can visit.
 Apart from the biggest towns of Chora and Batsi, there are several small villages that are definitely worth a stop.
 At the same time, there is plenty to do in terms of nature, ancient settlements, monasteries, museums, and even a cave!